davemoore22/sorcery/README.md

 * ~~Levelling up/Changing Class~~ (DONE)
 * ~~Temple~~ (DONE)
 * ~~Wipe Handling~~ (DONE)
+* Dungeon Events (DOING)
-* Items and Inventory (DOING)
+* Items and Inventory (TO DO)
 * Boltac's Equipment Shop (TO DO)
 * Creatures and NPCs (TO DO)
 * Magic and Combat (TO DO)
-* Special Item/Square Handling (TO DO)
+* Special Item Handling (TO DO)
 * Victory Handling (TO DO)
 * Strict (Legacy) Mode (TO DO)
 * Compendium (TO DO)
 * Achivements (TO DO)
 * Optional Textured/Rendered 3D View (TO DO)

-## What next? (as of 11th January 2023)
+## What next? (as of 22th January 2023)

-I've started work on Character Inventory and Item-Handling.
+I've started work on implementing Dungeon Events (such as finding keys and special messages).
+Character Inventory and Item-Handling will be the next thing to after I've implemented this.
+I intend to implement the special events on Floors 6 and 7 that by mistake were left out of the original versions of the game.

 Initially I am planning to remake Wizardry 1, then adding 2 and 3, and then subsequently providing infinite procedurally-generated content like that of Diablo for example.
 In the meantime, check out Snarfu's bugfix and recompilation of the original Wizardry for Apple II at <https://github.com/snafaru>.